hofmockel-zz/php/README.md

 Installation
 -------------

-disable the php filter module in one of the following ways:
+Disable the php filter module in one of the following ways:
 * Drupal interface - http://DRUPAL_ROOT/admin/modules
 * drush dis php